TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 ### Recordings

-We will record some or all of the lectures during this workshop and publish them on the [TIB AV-Portal](https://av.tib.eu/).
+Lectures will be recorded and published on the [TIB AV-Portal](https://av.tib.eu/).
 Discussion sessions will not be recorded.

 ### Contact